New product price strategies are critical before product introduction.

 The responsibility for new product introductions generally falls on the company’s marketing or product development teams.

-It is up to these teams to develop a pricing strategy that will be profitable and competitive in the market.
+These teams must develop a profitable and competitive pricing strategy.
 They must also ensure the product is well-designed and manufactured to meet quality standards.

 What are the problems with pricing new products to watch for?